 Our TV viewing experience has changed to a great extent during the last few decades.
 Modern TV manufacturers have come up with newer and newer technologies to make pictures more realistic for the viewers.
 TVs with big boxes of electric guns have evolved and now we are seeing big-screen modern TVs which are so light in weight with high picture quality.
 UHD, QLED and OLED TVs are the most technologically advanced ones.
 QLED vs. OLED vs. UHD, these terms may confuse you.
 We will try to figure out the working principle, relative advantages, and most importantly the basic differences in this article.
 This may help you choose between QLED, OLED, and UHD TV in case you want to buy one.
+You can learn about CRT and LCD monitors here.

 What is QLED?